 6 money-saving strategies to reduce school spending

 The cost of running a school has increased with the cost of living, and headteachers are looking for ways to save money across their schools.
 School business managers and Headteachers are facing the challenge of reducing school spending whilst still improving pupil outcomes, staff wellbeing and parental engagement.
-In this article, we share 6 ways to save money across your school whilst maintaining high-quality provision.
+In this article, we share 6 tips on how schools can save money whilst maintaining high-quality provision.

 What is the difference between saving money vs cost-cutting in schools?